 Are you looking for a luxury getaway at one of Sri Lanka’s beach resorts?

 So, imagine a sleepy cozy town in southeast Sri Lanka, perfect for doing nothing.
 With the white sandy beaches that stretch out as long as your eyes can see.
 This is Tangalle, in southeast Sri Lanka.
-We landed here en route to Galle and Colombo as part of our Sri Lanka road trip.
+We landed here en route to Galle and Colombo as part of our Sri Lanka 10-day road trip itinerary.

 The coastline has many tranquil bays with beautiful rugged beaches.
 Tourism here has not developed as much as the southwest coast.
 If you are looking for a vacation on unspoiled beaches and are on a luxury budget, Tangalle doesn’t disappoint.